mal0101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 -The 9-duplicate_last_line file contains a script that duplicates the last line of the file iacta.
 -The 10-no_more_js file contains a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 -The 11-directories file contains a script that counts the number of directories and sub-directories in the current directory.
+-The 12-newest_files file contains a script that displays the 10 newest files in the current directory.

+Requirements:

+One file per line
+Sorted from the newest to the oldest